tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 Once created, the constructor is called using `invokespecial` on line 9.
 This opcode is used to call constructor methods, private methods and accessible methods of a super class.
 You might notice the method descriptor includes a reference to `Example1`.
 All anonymous class instances have this implicit reference to the parent class.

-The next step uses 'invokestatic' to call our `waitFor` method passing in the anonymous class on line 10. `invokestatic` is used to call static methods and is very fast as it can direct dial a method rather than figure out which to call as would be the case in an object hierarchy.
+The next step uses `invokestatic` to call our `waitFor` method passing in the anonymous class on line 10. `invokestatic` is used to call static methods and is very fast as it can direct dial a method rather than figure out which to call as would be the case in an object hierarchy.

 ### Example 2